kanje/my-swe-principles/README.md

   is usually put in a repository root.
 - Do not invent non-standard ways to do common tasks.
 - Constrain the [NIH syndrome][nih].
 - Tools must be convenient and easy to use.
+If not, fix them or find new ones.
 - Know your tools.

 [clang-fmt]: https://clang.llvm.org/docs/ClangFormat.html